Periods and harmonic analysis on spherical varieties: The local -distinguished spectrum

 Let us recall that Vogan \cite{Vogan} has proposed a version of Arthur's conjectures whereby the Arthur packet should be considerd, in fact, as a collection of representations of varying pure inner forms of $\GG$.
 In particular each element of the Arthur packet defines a representation of the group $\prod_{\beta} G^{\beta}$, where $\beta$ ranges over pure inner forms of $G$, and the representation is understood to be nontrivial on only one direct factor.

 \begin{conjecture}[Local Conjecture -- strong form] There is a direct integral decomposition:

-where \begin{itemize} \item $\alpha$ parametrizes pure inner forms of $X$; \item we regard both sides as representations of the product $\prod_{\beta} G^{\beta}$ of all pure inner forms of $G$ -- the right-hand side as discussed above, and the left-hand side by means of the evident map from pure inner forms of $X$ to pure inner forms of $G$; \item $[\psi]$ varies over $\check G_X$-conjugacy classes of $\XX$-distinguished Arthur parameters; \item $\mu$ is in the natural class of measures for $\XX$-distinguished Arthur parameters modulo conjugacy; \item $\mathcal H_\psi$ is isomorphic to a \emph{multiplicity-free} direct sum of irreducible representations belonging to the (Vogan) Arthur packet associated to the class $[\psi]$;
+where \begin{itemize} \item $\alpha$ parametrizes pure inner forms of $X$; \item we regard both sides as representations of the product: of all pure inner forms of $G$ -- the right-hand side as discussed above, and the left-hand side by means of the evident map from pure inner forms of $X$ to pure inner forms of $G$; \item $[\psi]$ varies over $\check G_X$-conjugacy classes of $\XX$-distinguished Arthur parameters; \item $\mu$ is in the natural class of measures for $\XX$-distinguished Arthur parameters modulo conjugacy; \item $\mathcal H_\psi$ is isomorphic to a \emph{multiplicity-free} direct sum of irreducible representations belonging to the (Vogan) Arthur packet associated to the class $[\psi]$; \item for $\mu$-almost all $\psi$, the spaces $\mathcal H_\psi$ are \emph{non-zero}. \end{itemize} \end{conjecture}